developer-zebra/developer-zebra-site/src/emdk-for-android/4-0/tutorial/tutSimulScanAPI/index.md

 ###Prerequisites

-* Java Development Kit (JDK)
-* Android Developer Tools (ADT) ([Android Studio](http://developer.android.com/sdk/index.html)/[Eclipse with ADT](http://developer.android.com/tools/sdk/eclipse-adt.html))
-* EMDK for Android V 3.1 and above
 * SimulScan is currently supported on TC55 Rev B KitKat and TC75.

-> Note: As SimulScan is built into the OS image in the above devices, download the latest OS from either the extranet or SupportCentral.
+> Note: As SimulScan is built into the OS image in the above devices, download the latest OS from  [SupportCentral](http://support.zebra.com).

-For more information about setting up the EMDK please see the EMDK Overview.

 ## Creating a Template